cosmicjs/simple-react-blog/README.md

 ### [View Demo](https://cosmicjs.com/apps/simple-react-blog/demo)

-### React + Next.js + Cosmic GraphQL
+### React + Next.js + Cosmic
 This blog uses Next.js to create a React blog.
-It connects to the Cosmic API via GraphQL.
+It connects to the Cosmic API via the [Cosmic NPM module](https://www.npmjs.com/package/cosmicjs).
 Manage your content from your Cosmic Bucket Dashboard.
 Simple.

 ## Getting Started
 1. Log in to Cosmic and install the [Simple React Blog template](https://www.cosmicjs.com/apps/simple-react-blog).